asaskiap/transitionApp/ReadMe.md

 - find good final position for menu button
 - header bar or no header bar?

-## Menu Modal

-- Names for screens?
-- background color?

 ## Entscheidungsbaum

-- rework component to class based and add menu button and styling to header bar ✅
-- same for EntscheidungsbaumGO (screen needs another name too), maybe doesn't need a menu button? then different header background color? ✅

 ## Psychology

 - styling? image and green header or illustration?
-- linked articles need to be reworked as modals ✅

 ## Ideen-Berufsfindung